motou/magento2-store-locator-stockists-extension/README.md

 Or you can download the latest zip file from releases, drop it into your app folder, copy the contents of src folder into the main folder and then run the last 2 commands above.

-Or you can also get it from the <a href="https://marketplace.magento.com/limesharp-stockists.html"> magento2 marketplace.</a>
+Or you can also get it from the <a href="https://marketplace.magento.com/limesharp-stockists.html"> magento2 marketplace.</a> (there it is the old version 1.0.6 with less features)

 It requires magento 2.1 or above and php7 (for php5.6 use v.1.0.6).